Can an Anti-de Sitter Vacuum in the Dark Energy Sector Explain JWST High-Redshift Galaxy and Reionization Observations?: Results and Discussion

-Given that even the CPL$n\Lambda$CDM model with maximal halo abundance at $z \approx 13$ fails to consistently reproduce the observed evolution of the UV luminosity function from $z = 13.2$ to $z = 5$, we also check whether a model that maximizes the ratio of the boost in halo abundances (relative to the baseline \textbf{$\bm{\Lambda}$CDM (Planck 2018)} model) between $z = 13.2$ and $z = 5$ can provide a better match (see \app{subsec:results_relative-zboost_nCC_model} for details).
-We find that the results remain unchanged, underscoring the difficulty CPL$n\Lambda$CDM cosmological models face in simultaneously reproducing the galaxy UV luminosity function across the full redshift range from $z = 13.2$ to $z = 5$, without any astrophysical evolution.
+Given that even the CPL$n\Lambda$CDM model, which yields the maximal halo abundance at $z \approx 13$, fails to consistently reproduce the observed evolution of the UV luminosity function from $z = 5$ to $z = 13.2$, we also examined whether a model that maximizes the ratio of the boost in halo abundances (relative to the baseline \textbf{$\bm{\Lambda}$CDM (Planck 2018)} model) between $z = 13.2$ and $z = 5$ can provide a better match (see \app{subsec:results_relative-zboost_nCC_model} for details).
+We find that our conclusions remain unchanged, underscoring the difficulty that CPL$n\Lambda$CDM cosmological models face in simultaneously reproducing the galaxy UV luminosity function across the entire redshift range from $z = 13.2$ to $z = 5$, without any astrophysical evolution.

-We should mention here that several intriguing proposals have been explored in the literature that argue in favor of cosmological solutions for the JWST galaxy excess.
-For instance, Padmanabhan \& Loeb (2023) investigated how a modified matter transfer function could enhance early structure formation \cite{Padmanabhan2023}, while Menci et al. (2024) examined models incorporating a negative cosmological constant, similar in spirit to the framework we use here \cite{Menci2024}.
+We should mention here that some intriguing proposals have been explored in the literature that argue in favor of cosmological solutions for the JWST galaxy excess.
+For instance, \citet{Padmanabhan2023} investigated how a modified matter transfer function could enhance early structure formation, while \citet{Menci2024} examined models incorporating a negative cosmological constant, similar in spirit to the framework we use here.
 Our analysis is intended to build upon this line of inquiry by focusing on a specific and crucial question: to what extent can such models enhance the early halo abundance while remaining simultaneously consistent with the full suite of precision cosmological datasets (e.g., CMB, BAO, SNe)?
 This focus is motivated by our finding in this section that some promising high-redshift models can face challenges when confronted with these other stringent constraints.
-By carefully selecting for CPLn$\Lambda$CDM models that satisfy this holistic viability, our work quantifies the level of enhancement permitted by the existing cosmological data.
+By carefully selecting for CPL$n\Lambda$CDM models that satisfy this holistic viability, our work quantifies the level of enhancement permitted by the existing cosmological data.
 Our finding that even these models fall short of fully explaining the observations strengthens the case that modifications to astrophysics are a key part of the complete solution.